davidobrien1985/davidobrien1985.github.io/blog/_posts/2014-01-03-configmgr-application-base-variables-easy-way-powershell.md

 ## ZTICoalesce.wsf from MDT {.}

 Microsoft is aware of this problem.
 In fact, they already gave you a script to workaround this problem.
-The Microsoft Deployment Toolkit (MDT) offers you a script called <a href="http://systemscenter.ru/mdt2012.en/zticoalescewsf.htm" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://systemscenter.ru/mdt2012.en/zticoalescewsf.htm', 'ZTICoalesce.wsf']);" target="_blank">ZTICoalesce.wsf</a> which takes the name of the Dynamic Variable List and repairs any gaps in the count.
+The Microsoft Deployment Toolkit (MDT) offers you a script called [ZTICoalesce.wsf](http://systemscenter.ru/mdt2012.en/zticoalescewsf.htm) which takes the name of the Dynamic Variable List and repairs any gaps in the count.

 That script is written in VBScript and I think VBScript is legacy and I’m really, I mean really, not good at it.
 That’s why I wanted to rebuild that whole “repair my dynamic variable list” into Powershell.